 What is License Plate Recognition?In the summer of 2017, the SOU Parking Department implemented a new parking software system called NuPark, which utilizes the latest License Plate Recognition (LPR) Technology.
 The SOU Parking Department vehicles have LPR cameras on them that scan license plates while driving through the parking lots.
 With this new system, permits have all become “virtual” instead of the former “physical” (decals and hang tags) permits used previously on campus.
 A virtual permit is registered to a vehicle’s license plate, and is not a physical permit placed on or inside the vehicle.

-The SOU Parking Department is self-sustainable, as mandated by the State of Oregon, and does not receive any public or SOU general funds to support it.
+Why do I have to pay for parking?The SOU Parking Department is self-sustainable, as mandated by the State of Oregon, and does not receive any public or SOU general funds to support it.
 The costs of salaries, resurfacing, painting, and regular parking lot maintenance is paid for through permit sales, event fees, parking meter revenue, and citation fees.

-How do I purchase a parking permit?Please login to the NuPark Portal: https://sou.nupark.com/portal
+How SOU Students/Employees purchase a parking permit?Please login to the NuPark Portal: https://sou.nupark.com/portal

 For more information on permit types, click on the “Parking Permits” link on the parking website.